joedski/musings/Javascript/Journal 2019-07-21 - On Swaggerdocifying Koa and Koa Router.md

 - Creating a ... thingy that creates the OpenAPI Doc for the whole API, based on what endpoints are floating around.
 - Plugging into any existing SwaggerUI thingies available.

+#### Koa Router Stuff

+Just tooling around Koa Router, not specific to anything else.

+- ... there's not much, really.
+About the only problem I think is that Koa Router's route resolution can be somewhat ideosyncratic and you actually do have to worry about the ordering of your routes.
+    - EDIT: As of 2019-07-28, I see [this will be fixed in 8.x](https://github.com/ZijianHe/koa-router/issues/231).
+Not good at the moment, but there's that I guess.
+        - Also, Koa Router 8.0.0 has been published as of this date.
+    - Anyway, Koa Router doesn't provide a public API for iterating layers, which is annoying.
+It means it could theoretically change between versions, and may very well change between 7 and 8.

 #### Koa Stuff

 Here's some things I went through.
 While I found [something](https://www.npmjs.com/package/express-ajv-swagger-validation) that might work for the validation part, the way I want to just add docs as a wrapper around the controller method call at each endpoint doesn't really exist.
 So, I'll have to make that, I guess.